Difference Between MAWP and Design Pressure

 The MAWP of any vessel is always higher than its maximum allowable operating pressure or MAOP and the design pressure.

-The value of this pressure is taken into account by various industrial facilities worldwide to establish the safety rules and protocols to ensure their staff and products’ safety.
+Various industrial facilities worldwide consider this pressure’s value to establish safety rules and protocols to ensure their staff and products’ safety.

 Different vessels have different maximum allowable working pressure that depends on that vessel’s physical properties and conditions.
-MAWP have various applications in the boilers, pressure vessels, steam drums, etc.
+MAWP has various applications in boilers, pressure vessels, steam drums, etc.

 What is Design Pressure?